lee-jian-hui/tts-system/WRITEUP.md

 ### 3.5 Transcoding (ffmpeg) and Concurrency

-For audio conversion, I chose to rely on ffmpeg CLI:
+For audio conversion, I chose to rely on ffmpeg with python bindings:

 - It is widely available, stable, and supports all required formats and resampling.
 - Encapsulating ffmpeg calls in `AudioTranscodeService` means other parts of the code never touch format-specific details, and all interaction with the `ffmpeg` process is centralized (build args, feed bytes on stdin, read bytes on stdout, handle errors).